Shriyanshx/page_analytics/README.md

 }
 ```

-In this example, the `PageViewAnalytics` instance will track navigation between the `HomePage` and `DetailsPage`, providing start and stop events for each page view.
+In this example, the `PageAnalytics` instance will track navigation between the `HomePage` and `DetailsPage`, providing start and stop events for each page view.

 ## Notes

-- Make sure to handle the disposal of the `PageViewAnalytics` instance when it's no longer needed to avoid memory leaks.
+- Make sure to handle the disposal of the `PageAnalytics` instance when it's no longer needed to avoid memory leaks.
 - The `restrictedScreens` parameter allows you to specify pages that should not be tracked.
 - The plugin automatically handles app lifecycle changes, tracking when the app is paused or resumed.